HS-Jack-YZY/git_flow_learning/PPTshow.md

 .....
 XXXXXXXXXX
+Jack is a handsome and clever guy
 XXXXXXXXXXX
-Jack is a handsome guy
 XXXXXXXXXX
 .....